 STIP Project U-5315 proposes to extend Morrisville Parkway and construct an interchange with the Triangle Expressway to provide increased connectivity and access.
 Planning and design were managed by the Town of Cary, in coordination with NCDOT.
 The Turnpike Authority has allocated excess bond proceeds from the Triangle Expressway to partially fund U-5315B (the interchange).
-Right-of-way acquisition is in process, and utility relocations are anticipated to begin in May 2017, followed by construction in late 2017.
+Right-of-way acquisition is complete, with certification in process, and utility relocations began in mid-2017.
+Construction is anticipated to begin in December 2017.